liquidctl/liquidctl/README.md

 ### Set up Linux using systemd

 On systems running Linux and systemd a service unit can be used to configure liquidctl devices.
-A simple example is provided bellow, which you can edit to match your preferences.
+A simple example is provided below, which you can edit to match your preferences.
 Save it to `/etc/systemd/system/liquidcfg.service`.

 ```
 [Unit]